Slavery at American colleges and universities: Harvard University

-Presidential Initiative on Harvard and the Legacy of Slavery
+Following the lead of the project at Brown University to uncover that institution's ties to slavery, a graduate seminar at Harvard researched Harvard's ties, producing a report in 2011.
+Sven Beckert, then graduate student Katherine Stevens, and the students of the Harvard and Slavery Research Seminar published a report about Harvard and its ties to slavery.
+The report begins by locating Harvard's ties to slavery in the larger concepts of American slavery, Northern slavery, and Triangular Trade.
+The report notes that, “by the mid-seventeenth century, slaves were part of the fabric of everyday life in colonial Massachusetts.
+They lived and labored in the colony.
+Their owners were often political leaders and heads of prominent families.”
+Slaves “served Harvard leaders" and "slave labor played a vital role in the unprecedented appreciation of wealth by New England merchants that laid the foundation of Harvard.”
+Research published in 2017 states that “Harvard students slept in beds and ate meals prepared by slaves, and many grew up to be prominent slave-holders and leaders in early America."

-The Initiative on Harvard and the Legacy of Slavery was announced in November 2019 by Harvard President Larry Bacow in an effort to better understand Harvard’s historic ties with slavery and the slave trade, and the impacts of those ties on the modern university.
+Finally, in 2019 university president Larry Bacow created The Initiative on Harvard and the Legacy of Slavery in an effort to better understand Harvard's historic ties with slavery and the slave trade, and the impacts of those ties on the modern university.
 A committee was formed to examine and research the history, led by Tomiko Brown-Nagin, Dean of the Radcliffe Institute for Advanced Study, and including Sven Beckert, Paul Farmer, Annette Gordon-Reed, Stephen Gray, Evelynn Hammonds, Nancy Koehn, Meira Levinson, Tiya Miles, Martha Minow, Maya Sen, Daniel Smith, David Williams, and William Julius Wilson.

 The report was released in April 2022 and found that Harvard had extensive ties to slavery.
-Harvard affiliates, including past presidents and faculty, enslaved more than 70 people during the earliest years, many of whom served the College’s earliest students.
-It also documented that the University continued to benefit financially from slavery even after it was outlawed in Massachusetts in 1783, via the financial support of donors enriched by the slave trade and the trading of goods harvested by enslaved people.
+Harvard affiliates, including past presidents and faculty, enslaved more than 70 people during the earliest years, many of whom served the college's earliest students.
+It also documented that the university continued to benefit financially from slavery even after it was outlawed in Massachusetts in 1783, via the financial support of donors enriched by the slave trade and the trading of goods harvested by enslaved people.

-Also in the report were recommendations from the committee on how the University should move forward and redress its legacy of slavery.
-Among them were educational support for descendent communities, memorialization of enslaved persons, forming partnerships with HBCUs, and directly engaging and identifying descendants, among others.
+Also in the report were recommendations from the committee on how the university should move forward and redress its legacy of slavery.
+Among them were educational support for descendent communities, memorialization of enslaved persons, forming partnerships with Historically Black Colleges and Universities, and directly engaging and identifying descendants, among others.

 Bacow and members of the Harvard Corporation unanimously agreed to accept the recommendations and committed $100 million to their short- and long-term implementation.
 Martha Minow, a University Professor and former Dean of Harvard Law School, was appointed to lead the implementation.